 - Complimentary in-room internet (if booking with Marriott)

-- Priority Late Checkout
+- Priority Late Checkout based on availability

 If you spend $35,000 on the card per calendar year, you’ll be upgraded to Gold status.
 Here are the additional benefits you get for being a Bonvoy Gold: